leigh-hackspace/hackitchen/README.md

 If you found the recipe online, please provide a link to the original recipe.

 *Note
-If you dont know how to code no problem you can submit a recipe to the from located [here](https://discourse.leighhack.org/c/hackitchen/13) and one of the Hackspace Team will enter it on the app.
+If you dont know how to code no problem you can submit a recipe to the form located [here](https://discourse.leighhack.org/c/hackitchen/13) and one of the Hackspace Team will enter it on the app.